Categories

 I find There’s Something About Mary to be kind charming.
 Admirable, even.

-Beyond the wacky gags and set pieces, this movie attempts to be a satire of romantic comedy.
-Mary is a sort of perfect dream girl but also one of the guys — the kind of attainable Hollywood blonde bombshell that rom-coms traffic in, but don’t exist in real life.
+Look past the wacky gags and set pieces, and this movie is an incisive satire of romantic comedy tropes.
+Mary is a perfect dream girl but also just one of the guys — the kind of attainable Hollywood blonde bombshell that rom-coms traffic in for the sake of making schlubs like Ben Stiller happy, but don’t exist in real life, at least not in this form.
 Her real flaw is that she falls for any guy with whom she shares a superficial connection, perhaps driven by coincidences like shared favorite movies and “meet-cutes.”

 It’s the guys who come off worse.
-There’s Something About Mary ratchets every toxic so-called “romantic” element of romantic comedies to a horrifying 11: Stalker behavior, refusal to accept “no” for an answer, dreaming about long-lost small connections, sticking to dumb lies.
-It warps every male character into a crusty, slimy piece of crap, to the point that it ruins the protagonist we are actually supposed to root for.
+There’s Something About Mary ratchets every toxic so-called “romantic” element of romantic comedies to a horrifying 11: Stalker behavior, refusal to accept “no” for an answer, dreaming about long-lost small connections, sticking to dumb lies beyond their breaking point.
+Stuff that’s supposed to be “charming” in a romcom, but curdled into nastiness here.
+It warps every male character into a crusty, slimy piece of crap, to the point that it ruins the protagonist we are actually supposed to root for, who embodies those traits in a way that we’d normally see as wholsome.

-On paper, all of this is pretty clever.
+On paper, this is really quite clever.
 In practice, it means we spend a lot of time with awful, miserable people, and we want Mary to join a convent to avoid the creeps she attracts.

-Worst of all, the movie actually tries to be a legitimate romantic comedy under all of the satire, so that it’s tough to take seriously when Ben Stiller and Cameron Diaz share romantic moments the film intends to be genuine.
+Worst of all, the movie actually tries to pull out of its thematic, satiric tailspin into a legitimate romantic comedy, so that it’s tough to take the movie seriously when Ben Stiller and Cameron Diaz share romantic moments the film intends to be genuine.

 It’s also hard to deny that the cast, overstuffed with talented comedians and “no way, him/her?” cameos, delivers.
-Cameron Diaz and Ben Stiller carry the movie.
-Matt Dillon inhabits his sleazebag character (I blame this movie for ruining him in other films).
-Chris Elliot is a gross goon.
-Brett Favre is here for some reason.
-And so many others.
-It’s a fun time, and nearly a great one.
+Cameron Diaz and Ben Stiller have sufficient charisma and comedy chops to carry the movie.
+Matt Dillon inhabits his sleazebag character (I actually blame this movie for ruining Dillon in any other film I watch that he appears in).
+Chris Elliot is perfect as a gross goon.
+Brett Favre is here, dating back to when he was one of the five most famous athletes on the planet, because why not?
+And there are so many other funny little turns, which all help build out the movie’s comedic sprawl.
+When it’s said and done, the too-long journey’s weird twists and turns complete, There’s Something About Mary is ultimately a very fun film, and nearly a great one.

 Is It Good?